jeeberhardt/mobius/README.md

 for i in range(3):
     # Run optimization, recommand 96 new peptides based on existing data
     suggested_peptides, _ = ps.recommand(peptides, pic50_scores, batch_size=96)

+    # Here you can add whatever methods you want to further filter out peptides

     # Get the pIC50 (Make/Test) of all the suggested peptides using the MHC emulator
+    # WARNING: This is for benchmarking purpose only.
+This
-    # WARNING: This step is supposed to be an actual lab experiments
+    # step is supposed to be an actual lab experiment.
-    pic50_suggested_peptides = mps.predict(suggested_peptides)
+    pic50_suggested_peptides = lpe.predict(suggested_peptides)

     # Add all the new data
     peptides.extend(list(suggested_peptides))